If you have lost your pet, you should first post their details on the ISPCA website here - I want to report my lost pet.

 You will be asked for information like is your pet microchipped, is your pet male or female, neutered/spayed, what age, breed, any specific identifiable markings and if you have a recent photo of your pet, as well as your contact details. (note if you share your phone number or email on the post, it is on our website and can be shared so contact email@example.com if you have a concern).

-The ISPCA Lost & Found section on our website receives a huge level of traffic every day, so it greatly increases your chances of finding your pet.
-Once you have submitted a lost pet form, you can have a look through the ‘Found’ section of our website here to see if anybody has reported finding your pet.
+The ISPCA Lost & Found section on our website receives a huge level of traffic every day, so it greatly increases your chances of finding your beloved pet.
+Once you have submitted a lost pet form, you should have a look through the ‘Found’ section on our website here to see if anybody has reported finding your pet.

 You can also ask people in the area where you found the dog if they recognise it and know who the animal belongs to.

 If you find the owner, remember to contact the people who you spoke to when you found the animal to let them know it has been reunited with its’ owner.
 If you found a dog, no owner is found and you wish to keep them, you must license the dog after 28 days in your care, and also ensure that it is microchipped, which is a legal requirement.
 It is really important to keep the microchip details up-to-date so should your pet escape or get lost, that you can be easily reunited.